Gry's Virtual Keyboard Museum

 Korg PolySix (1983)

-This was my first polyfonic preset synthesizer, and to tell the truth, I did not like it much .
-Compared to the Minimoog it sounded like cheap shit, and as a pretty obvious result it did not stay very long.
-I know many keyboard players who even today have the PolySix as their favourite synth from this era.
+This was my first polyfonic preset synthesizer, and to tell the truth, I just could not get used to it.
+I did not like the limitations that much, and as a result it did not stay very long.
+I know many keyboard players who even today have the PolySix as one of their favourite synthesizers from this era.
 One thing is for sure, it was good value for the money.

 Roland Juno 60 (1983)

-My first Roland ever was this Juno 60.
-I liked it a lot better than the PolySix, but still it was not what I was looking for.
+My first Roland ever was the Juno 60.
+It was an awesome synth, but kind of limited, so not what I was looking for.
 I did not keep it for a very long time, but as long as I kept it I had a great time tweaking the knobs making warm and nice sounds.

 Korg Poly 61 (1983)